ItsTehBrian/FixYoGrammar/README.md

 # FixYoGrammar
-Corrects the grammatical errors in chat messages post- or pre-send.
+Annoyingly correct the grammatical errors in your players' chat messages post- or pre-send.

 ## Should I use this plugin?
 Absolutely not!
 Your players will hate you if you do.